-10. Hasta Padasana the Standing Forward Bend
+10. Hasta Padasana (or Standing Forward Bend)

-11. Hasta Uttanasana or the Raised Arms Pose
+11. Hasta Uttanasana (or Raised Arms Pose)

 Yes, you have done this before.

-12. Pranamasana or the Prayer Pose
+12. Pranamasana (or Prayer Pose)

-As mentioned in the first step, exhale and stand straight, relaxing your body.
+Coming back to where we had started, you must have noticed that we made a circle of these 12 poses.
+So, as mentioned in the first step, exhale and stand straight, relaxing your body.
 Lower the arms in front of your chest in a Namaste.

 To achieve the maximum advantages of Surya Namaskar follow these 12 steps for 12 cycles, if it is too much in the beginning, start with smaller cycles.